dusty-nv/jetson-inference/README.md

 ## Pre-Trained Models

-The project comes with a number of pre-trained models that are available through the [**Model Downloader**](docs/building-repo-2.md#downloading-models) tool:
+The project comes with a number of pre-trained models that are available to use and will be automatically downloaded:

 #### Image Recognition